awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 You can, however, execute Lambda functions for *origin* response errors, including HTTP status codes 4xx and 5xx\.
 For more information, see [Updating HTTP Responses in Origin\-Response Triggers](lambda-updating-http-responses.md)\.

-## Lambda Function Configuration and Execution Environment<a name="lambda-requirements-lambda-function-configuration"></a>
+## Lambda Function Supported Runtimes and Configuration<a name="lambda-requirements-lambda-function-configuration"></a>
-+ You must create functions with the `nodejs8.10`, `nodejs10.x`, or `python3.7` runtime property\.
++ Lambda@Edge supports Lambda functions with the following runtimes:
+  + **Python 3\.7**
+  + **Node\.js 10\.x**
+  + **Node\.js 8\.10**
 **Note**
+Node\.js 8\.10 has reached end of life\.
+You can’t create new functions with the Node\.js 8\.10 runtime, though you can still update existing ones\.
+Starting February 3, 2020 you can’t update existing Node\.js 8\.10 functions, though you can still associate them with a CloudFront distribution\.
+We recommend moving to Node\.js 10\.x\.
+For more information, see [ Runtime Support Policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html) in the *AWS Lambda Developer Guide* and the [Node\.js release schedule on GitHub](https://github.com/nodejs/Release#release-schedule)\.
+  + **Node\.js 6\.10**
+**Note**
-If you have a function with the `nodejs6.10` property, you can still edit the function and associate it with a CloudFront distribution\.
-For more information, see [ Runtime Support Policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html) in the *AWS Lambda Developer Guide*\.
+Node\.js 6\.10 has reached end of life\.
+You can’t create or update functions with the Node\.js 6\.10 runtime\.
+If you have an existing Node\.js 6\.10 function you can still associate it with a CloudFront distribution, though we recommend moving to Node\.js 10\.x\.
+For more information, see [ Runtime Support Policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html) in the *AWS Lambda Developer Guide* and the [Node\.js release schedule on GitHub](https://github.com/nodejs/Release#release-schedule)\.
-+ You can't configure your Lambda function to access resources inside your VPC\.
++ You can’t configure your Lambda function to access resources inside your VPC\.
-+ You can't associate your Lambda function to a CloudFront distribution owned by another AWS account\.
++ You can’t associate your Lambda function with a CloudFront distribution owned by another AWS account\.
 + The Dead Letter Queue \(DLQ\) is not supported\.
-+ Environment variables aren't supported\.
++ Environment variables are not supported\.
-+ Functions with Layers aren't supported\.
++ Functions with Layers are not supported\.
-+ AWS X\-Ray isn't supported\.
++ AWS X\-Ray is not supported\.

 ## Limits<a name="lambda-requirements-see-limits"></a>